 The Credit Agreement also contains representations and warranties and affirmative and negative covenants customary for financings of this type, as well as customary events of default.
 Certain of the customary negative covenants limit the ability of the Company and certain of its subsidiaries to, among other things, grant liens, make investments, incur additional indebtedness, engage in mergers, acquisitions, and similar transactions, dispose of assets, license certain property, distribute dividends, make certain restricted payments, change the nature of the Company's business, engage in transactions with affiliates and insiders, prepay other indebtedness, or engage in sale and leaseback transactions, subject to certain exceptions.
 Additionally, as of the last day of each fiscal quarter (a "Test Date"), beginning with the first Test Date occurring immediately after the Term C Loan is drawn, if applicable, the Company may not permit consolidated net revenues from ORLADEYO sales in the United States for the four-fiscal quarter period ending on such Test Date to be less than the specified amounts set forth in the Credit Agreement (collectively, the "Revenue Tests").
 If the Company fails to satisfy the Revenue Tests as of any Test Date, it will have a one-time right (the "Cure Right") to repay in full the entire amount of the Term C Loan outstanding at such time together with all accrued and unpaid interest thereon plus the prepayment premium, exit fee, and any other fees or amounts payable under the Credit Agreement at such time.
-In addition, the Credit Agreement contains a minimum liquidity covenant requiring the Company to maintain at all times, as applicable, at least \$15,000 of unrestricted cash and cash equivalents if only the Term A Loan has been drawn; at least \$20,000 of unrestricted cash and cash equivalents if the Term C Loan has not been drawn; and at least \$15,000 (or, if the Cure Right has been exercised, \$20,000) of unrestricted cash and cash equivalents if the Term C Loan has been drawn, subject to c
+In addition, the Credit Agreement contains a minimum liquidity covenant requiring the Company to maintain at all times, as applicable, at least \$15,000 of unrestricted cash and cash equivalents if only the Term A Loan has been drawn; at least \$20,000 of unrestricted cash and cash equivalents if the Term C Loan has been drawn, subject to certain exceptions.